Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 How To Use the Stairmaster for the Best Results

-When it comes to how to use stair climbers to maximize results, the directions will vary from person to person depending on their overall fitness goal.
+When it comes to how to use stair stepper to maximize results, the directions will vary from person to person depending on their overall fitness goal.
 But as overall directions go, a person should make sure to keep their hands on their hips if not engaging in an exercise, while keeping their core tight with upright posture.

 Try a HIIT Workout

 If a person is wanting to build their muscle size and strength as much as possible, then using a high intensity interval training or HIIT Stairmaster routine is ideal.
-Research has shown that HIIT workouts help to produce muscular hypertrophy, or more simply put, muscular growth and strength.9
+Research has shown that HIIT workouts help to produce muscular hypertrophy, or more simply put, muscular growth and strength.25

 To complete a HIIT workout, try doing 20 seconds of a high resistance or speed setting, followed by 40 seconds of a rest break at a low intensity setting.
 This should be completed a minimum of x8 sets, but keep in mind that the number of sets, length ratio, and intensity settings can all be adjusted to appropriately meet the stepper’s fitness level.